Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nhiếp ảnh và Đời sốngNhiếp ảnh và Đời sống14/11/2024

 (NADS) - When it comes to Windows wallpapers, nothing is more legendary than Bliss, the default wallpaper for Microsoft Windows XP shot by photographer Charles O'Rear, the most viewed photo of all time.
-To follow in O'Rear's footsteps, seven photographers from different countries around the world have attempted to follow in O'Rear's footsteps by capturing the next iconic photos for Microsoft Surface devices.
+To follow in O'Rear's footsteps, seven photographers from different countries around the world have attempted to follow in O'Rear's footsteps by capturing the next iconic images for Microsoft Surface devices.

 "Bliss" is considered the iconic Windows wallpaper and is seen every day on computer devices around the world.
 The rolling green hills and blue sky of "Bliss" in Windows XP, captured by photographer Charles O'Rear, has become so iconic that Microsoft has even printed it on clothing and games.